mediquo/docs-sdk/docs/activation-codes.md

 GET /v1/activation-codes
 ```

 Use this endpoint to retrieve activation codes.
+Can be filtered with query params for tag.

 ### Endpoint URL